 Advanced Standing Study guides may be requested from the Registrar at firstname.lastname@example.org.
 Sample syllabi for all courses are available for download here.
 Students are encouraged to spend considerable time reviewing the information relevant to the areas in which they will be examined.

-A maximum of fifteen hours in the M.Div, ten hours in the M.A.B.L., or four hours in the Graduate Diploma may be waived by advanced standing.
-Combined Advanced Standing and Transfer Credit may not exceed 47 hours for the M.Div., 32 hours for the M.A.B.L., or fifteen hours for the Graduate Diploma.
+A maximum of 15 hours in the M.Div, 10 hours in the M.A.B.L., six hours in the M.A.M., or four hours in the Graduate Diploma may be waived by advanced standing.
+Combined Advanced Standing and Transfer Credit may not exceed 47 hours for the M.Div., 32 hours for the M.A.B.L., 24 hours for the M.A.M., or 15 hours for the Graduate Diploma.
 Advanced Standing cannot be applied to elective credit.
 See Courses Eligible for Advanced Standing / Course Validation below.
 If granted, Advanced Standing waives the required course from your program, and also reduces the total number of Phoenix Seminary credit hours required.
 Courses approved for Advanced Standing are detailed on the Phoenix Seminary transcript but are not considered in the GPA for the purposes of determining academic standing.

 Enrolling in a course for which Advanced Standing was granted will nullify the Advanced Standing.
 Students enrolled in a course for audit or enrichment may not take an Advanced Standing exam for that course.
 If they wish to receive credit, they must retake the course for credit and pay the full credit tuition.

 Please note that requests for Advanced Standing must be made subsequent to admission to a program, but prior to the second semester of enrollment, with the exception of the first-year Greek and Hebrew exams which may be attempted at any time prior to enrollment in Greek or Hebrew.

 Questions regarding Advanced Standing should be addressed to the Registrar.